 Travel apps are hot right now and not just with users but with developers.
-We sifted through the hundreds listed in the last year to uncover the three most important travel apps for 2019.
+We sifted through the hundreds listed i to uncover the three of the most important travel apps

 WikiCamps is going from strength-to-strength thanks to its user-generated content and moderation.
 Anyone with the app that has registered, has the ability to add in points of interest such as campsites, swimming holes and lookouts.